By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 What it's missing: The sidebar workflow.
 If you loved Arc for its spatial organization, Dia won't scratch that itch.

-Verdict: Dia is for AI-curious knowledge workers, not Arc refugees looking for their sidebar back.
+Dia is for AI-curious knowledge workers, not Arc refugees looking for their sidebar back.
+If you came to this article searching "dia vs arc 2026" and you want Arc's sidebar, Dia is not the answer - SupaSidebar or Zen are.

 Brave Browser

 Brave's vertical tabs (launched late 2024) give you the sidebar layout.
 It's Chromium-based, so all your Chrome extensions work.
-Built-in ad blocking is genuinely good - I measured 30-40% faster page loads on ad-heavy sites compared to Chrome without an ad blocker.
+Built-in ad blocking is genuinely good - in my own informal testing on ad-heavy news sites, Brave loaded pages noticeably faster than Chrome without an ad blocker (roughly 30-40% in my measurements; your numbers will vary by site and network).

 What it keeps from Arc: Vertical tabs, some sidebar functionality.
 No Spaces equivalent.